DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 pip install . #installs the SnowML package
 ```

 3. **Create a dictionary called "params".** From within python, create a dictionary of "params" with the desired values of the relevant hyperparamenters (the values used in each run are shown in the table below).
-This can be acheived by updating the module `snowML.LSTM.set_hyperparams' in the snow.LSTM package or manually such as with the function below and updating the desired values.
+This can be acheived by updating the module ```snowML.LSTM.set_hyperparams``` in the snow.LSTM package or manually such as with the function below and updating the desired values.

 ```
 # python